Hendersonville High School (Tennessee)

 Hendersonville High School is one of three public high schools located in Hendersonville, Sumner County, Tennessee.
-Since July 1, 2023, the principal has been Mel Sawyers, who formerly served as principal at Millersville and Guild Elementary Schools.
-HHS is part of Sumner County Schools.
+The Hendersonville High School is part of the Sumner County Schools district.
 Two middle schools feed into Hendersonville High: Ellis Middle School and Hawkins Middle School.

-The school's colors have been black and gold ever since the first Commando football team in 1941, when the Vanderbilt University football program provided the first Commando football team with older, used jerseys.
-The black and gold colors have remained ever since.
-Hendersonville is known as the Commandos because 54 men were sent to fight in World War II.

 Hendersonville participates in 6A level sports as a part of the Tennessee Secondary School Athletic Association, and maintains athletic programs including track, swimming, softball, bowling, baseball, wrestling, golf, hockey, soccer, football, cross country, marching band, and basketball.
 The school has rivalries with Gallatin High School, Beech High School and Station Camp High School.

-Taylor Swift attended the school until she left to begin homeschooling on her tour bus.
-The school's auditorium was renamed "Taylor Swift Auditorium" in her honor after she contributed funds to refurbish the lighting and sound equipment.

 Family Circle magazine gave Hendersonville High School a gold star for 315 seniors who logged around 20,000 hours of community service.
-Academically, Hendersonville has a 9/10 rating on greatschools.net.
+As of 2026, Hendersonville has an "above average" 7/10 rating on greatschools.net.

+History

+The school was founded in Hendersonville, Tennessee in 1941.
+The school's colors have been black and gold ever since the first Commando football team was established right after its founding, when the Vanderbilt University football program provided the first Commando football team with older, used jerseys.
+The black and gold colors have remained ever since.
+Hendersonville is known as the Commandos because 54 men were sent to fight in World War II.

+Taylor Swift attended the school until she left to begin homeschooling.
+After Swift donated funds to refurbish the auditorium's lighting and sound equipment, the auditorium was renamed "Taylor Swift Auditorium" in her honor.

+Demographics

+As of 2026, Hendersonville High School has a student population of 1,410 that is 0.1% Pacific Islander, 0.6% Native American, 2.3% Asian, 2.9% multiracial, 10.9% black, 11.8% Hispanic, and 71.3% white.